Ace68/Ace68/README.md

  is a hands-on guide to applying Domain-Driven Design (DDD) principles to real-world codebases.
  Instead of starting from scratch, it shows you how to incrementally refactor legacy monoliths into modular systems — and evolve them toward microservices when it makes sense.

-I[n this book you’ll learn how to:]
+In this book you’ll learn how to:

 Apply both strategic and tactical DDD techniques with confidence